 “Maybe we could, someday…” or “We should do it, but…” are two phrases often said; yet for so many, everything remains the same.
 Our dreams and desires can sometimes seem like unachievable targets.

-Change management keynote speaker, award-winning author, and German-native, Michael Wigge, easily transforms his visions into reality.
+Change management speaker, award-winning author, and German-native, Michael Wigge, easily transforms his visions into reality.
 Internationally recognized for his TV shows and books, Wigge traveled without a single penny to the end of the world; a total of 25,000 miles from Europe to Antarctica.

 Each day on the road, change management speaker Michael came up with creative solutions to create opportunities for cost-free food, accommodations, and transportation.
 He worked as a butler for an ambassador in Panama, couch surfed in the homes of strangers, and for a small fee performed with hand puppets or offered amusing services, such as pillow fighting and being a human bench – Wigge constantly embraced change to succeed!

-Tonight Show guest, humorist, and change management keynote speaker, Michael Wigge, entertains audiences with his outrageous and incredible stories.
+Tonight Show guest, humorist, and change management speaker, Michael Wigge, entertains audiences with his outrageous and incredible stories.
 He shows that it can be fun to strive for challenging goals by embracing change in the corporate world.
 The sky is the limit—and even that can be reached!
 Michael teaches that with an open mind to leave your comfort zone, incredible outcomes will result.
 He demonstrates that innovative thinking, relentless positivity, and leveraging unique competitive advantages will enrich your life.

 Courage and constant change are required to bring your dreams to life, as well as being unconventional and sometimes even a little crazy.
-As an expert in applied creativity—and in a humorous, yet practical way—change management keynote speaker Michael Wigge shows that the pay off for acting on a vision can be enormous.
+As an expert in applied creativity—and in a humorous, yet practical way—change management speaker Michael Wigge shows that the pay off for acting on a vision can be enormous.
 His investment for another breath-taking rollercoaster ride around the world – ′How to Barter for Paradise′, was just an apple.
 After making spectacular deals all over the planet, he finally made his dream of a house in Hawaii come true.

 Motivational change managment speaker Wigge believes to achieve any goal you must have the right mental structures as a foundation.
-The change management keynote speaker learned as an MTV reporter to think laterally in order to access extraordinary opportunities: He was ultimately able to make a celebrated appearance with Katy Perry on The Tonight Show with Jay Leno.
+The change management speaker learned as an MTV reporter to think laterally in order to access extraordinary opportunities: He was ultimately able to make a celebrated appearance with Katy Perry on The Tonight Show with Jay Leno.
 Wigge is convinced that everybody can turn their wishes into reality even if at first they seem impossible.
 Drawing from his proven track record, he explains his experiences and philosophies in this hilarious keynote speech and workshop on change managment and applies his unique approach to everyday life.
 The keynote rings true to Michael’s motto: “Challenge-4-Change”.
 Wigge’s coaching angle “Challenge-4-change” is higly recognized in leadership and life coaching.
-Wigge’s formula gives audiences and clients an incredible strategie on how to embrace change by a comfort zone leaving lifestyle.
-Feel free to view his TEDx talk for more information on Wigge’s comfort zone leaving exercises throughout his entire life.
+Wigge’s formula gives audiences and clients an incredible strategy on how to embrace change by a comfort zone leaving lifestyle.
+Feel free to view his TEDx talk for more information on Wigge’s comfort-zone-leaving exercises throughout his entire life.
 With his challenge-4-change concept, you’ll embrace any kind of change necessary!
 Change managment speaker Wigge is serving all major meeting destinations in the US and Canada with keynotes.

 When did you decide to start speaking?